yereverluvinunclebert/GDIP-Image-List/README.md

 Pull both classes into your existing project.

-Add a public or private variable as required to a module (BAS) in order to instantiate/create a new GDI+ image list instance.
+Add a public or private variable as required to a module (**mImageList.bas**) in order to instantiate/create a new GDI+ image list instance.

     #If twinbasic Then
         ' Wrapper around TwinBasic's collection